6.2. pipx-based installation

 pyenv install -l

-You should see a very long list of versions to choose from.
-Let’s install the latest version of the 3.9 family:
+You should see a long list of versions to choose from.
+Let’s install 3.11.0 as an example:

-The command will take a minute or two to complete, depending on your internet connection, and show an output similar to the following (this is just an example for Windows):
+The command will take a minute or two to complete, depending on your internet connection, and show an output similar to the following (this is an example from Windows):

 :: [Info] :: Mirror: https://www.python.org/ftp/python